sonnygeorge/routine-butler/README.md

 ## TODO

+- [ ] Program titles not updating in DB
 - [ ] Change name of a "Program"?
 - [ ] Change RoutineProgram to ProgramInRoutine?
 - [ ] Add a target-minutes field to the routine model and routine configurer